-The paper proceeds as follows: Section 1 first sets out the regulatory context of current initiatives.
-Section two assesses the recent agreed and proposed regulatory proposals of internationally coordinated policies aiming to reduce the risks of financial collapse that emanate from commercial banks..
-In particular it will address "Basel III", and those policies addressing the "too big to fail" problem ("SIFIs" and resolution frameworks) as well as their implementation, asking if and in how far they properly address the main sources of the buildup of systemic risk.
+The paper will focus on four of the priority areas of financial regulatory reform the Financial Stability Board (FSB) has outlined in a 2013 address to the Group of 20 (G20): "the Basel capital and liquidity framework; policy measures for global SIFIs;3 resolution frameworks; and proposals of internationally coordinated policies aiming to reduce the risks of financial collapse that emanate from commercial banks.
+In particular, it will address "Basel III", and those policies addressing the "too big to fail" problem (SIFIs and resolution frameworks) as well as their implementation, asking if and in how far they properly address the main sources of the build-up of systemic risk.
 It then asks if these policies can ensure that in the next crisis, the banking industry, its shareholders and creditors will have to pay the majority of costs or if the main burden remains with tax-payers.
-Section 3, Reducing systemic risk from shadow banking analyzes the post-crisis initiatives to limit the dangers from a sector prone to runs (Gorton 2010), whose breakdown has been central to the most recent crisis.
-The paper will evaluate not only how much progress has been made in terms of actual regulation, but also policy efforts to combat "regulatory arbitrage", which is to say moving financial activities to lesstightly regulated jurisdictions or transforming them into new and less regulated activities, the detection of which is a financial oversight responsibility.
-Lastly, it looks at the overnight funding market (repo) which is a vital element of the so- called "shadow banking system", pointing to its lacking regulation.
-In Section 4, the paper takes up the political question of how NGOs and other civil society actors can better influence the technical and generally nontransparent financial regulation process to limit crises and ensure a fair distribution of their societal costs when they do occur.
+Section four "Reducing systemic risk from shadow banking" analyzes the post-crisis initiatives to limit the dangers from a sector prone to runs (Gorton 2010), whose breakdown has been central to the most recent crisis.
+The paper will evaluate not only how much progress has been made in terms of actual regulation, but also policy efforts to combat "regulatory arbitrage", which is to say moving financial activities to less-tightly regulated jurisdictions or transforming them into new and less regulated activities, the detection of which is a financial oversight responsibility.
+Lastly, it looks at the overnight funding market (repo) which is a vital element of the so-called "shadow banking system", pointing to its lacking regulation.
+In Section five, the paper takes up the political question of how NGOs and other civil society actors can better influence the technical and generally non-transparent financial regulation process to limit crises and ensure a fair distribution of their societal costs when they do occur.
 This is especially important given the heavy anti-regulatory lobbying by the financial industry on behalf of its narrow interests.
 The paper thus assesses the political economy of regulatory reform and tries to answer the following questions: How do we get the changes needed so that finance can serve the needs of the real economy, thus being a good servant, instead of a bad master?
 How can we place the changes desirable from a sustainable and inclusive growth perspective, as well as financial stability, at the core of the reform process?
 The paper concludes with a summary advocacy agenda drawn from the preceding discussions and a call to action.